ipv6tech/cloud-networking-101/README.md

 > - BYO Sandbox or Free-Tier accounts in each of the CSPs you wish to use in the hands-on workshop.
 > _(As long as you delete the resources we build the cloud costs will be minimal for this workshop.)_

+some txt

+> [!TIP]
-> [!TIP] Consider creating a throw-away free-tier account using an email alias address like email+aws-i2@gmail.com or similar for each account.
+> Consider creating a throw-away free-tier account using an email alias address like email+aws-i2@gmail.com or similar for each account.

 ## Detailed Course Outline